seemX17/point-of-inaccessibility/README.md

+## Project Summary

+## Project Instructions
+Execute the project by running the command 'npm run start'

+libraries:
+    - Axios: To make API request
+    - Sass: CSS pre-processor used for better structuring of the styles
+    - Typescript: Used for error free code and faster developement
+    - React router dom: Routing of pages
+    - Tinyqueue: Binary heap priority queue used in the alogorithm
+    - Json server: Dummy server to mimic API
+    - Font Awesome: Icon library

 # air up Code Challenge

 Welcome, we are happy that you are interested to join air-up and our dev team, the purpose of this code challenge is to see your skills as a developer and team member.